Visiting Walt Disney World in January | magicintheplanning.com

 On top of that, many are choosing to travel differently these days.
 Quiet months have become popular due to runDisney events as well as other Disney events and promotions, while busier seasons have seen a downward trend in the last couple of years.

 January isn’t usually considered to be a crowded month.
-In fact, it usually boasts some of the lowest crowds (and prices) of the year.
+In the past, it has boasted some of the lowest crowds and prices of the year.
 If crowds are a big concern, avoid holiday weekends as well as the marathon weekend, and you should be good to go.

 Ready to start planning your visit to Walt Disney World in January?